Last updated on :24 Feb, 2026

-As temperatures drop, it’s essential to adjust your skincare regimen to combat the harsh effects of winter.
+As temperatures drop, it can be helpful to adjust your skincare regimen to manage the effects of winter.
 Low humidity and biting cold compromise the skin’s natural barrier, leading to increased dryness, sensitivity, and irritation.
-A well-crafted winter skincare routine can make all the difference in maintaining healthy, resilient, and radiant skin.
+A well-planned winter skincare routine may support skin comfort, hydration, and overall skin health during colder months.
 This guide will help you navigate the best practices for all skin types, ensuring your skin remains nourished and protected throughout the colder months.

 Identifying your skin type is the first step in creating a personalised winter skincare routine.
-This self-assessment helps you choose products that support your skin’s unique needs:
+This basic self-assessment may help guide product selection based on your skin’s general characteristics:

 The harsh combination of cold, wind, and indoor central heating challenges your skin’s moisture barrier [1].
 Here are some common skin issues you might face: